quat1024/AutoThirdPerson/README.md

 ## Subprojects guided tour

 These subprojects depend on each other with - I dunno if it's a real Gradle term, but with "textual dependencies", where the compilation classpath of the dependent is directly added to the compilation classpath of the dependee.
 This means there isn't a `Fabric-1.19.2` artifact that depends on `Core` as a separate artifact; it just contains the classes from `Core` instead.
-That's the goal anyways.

 ### `Core`

 Version-agnostic, loader-agnostic engine of Auto Third Person.
 This is where the logic lives, as well as where the `MinecraftInteraction` and `LoaderInteraction` API surfaces are defined.
 Must be compatible with Java 6.
 (Blame 1.4.7.)

+This doesn't use any special Gradle plugins.

 ### `Xplat-...`

 Loader-agnostic, but not version-agnostic stuff.
 This project has access to Minecraft's code, and can implement `MinecraftInteraction`.

-If there's an artifact for only one loader on a given version, I don't use an `Xplat` artifact to implement `MinecraftInteraction`, i'll just do them both.

 Must be compatible with that version's Java version, so, probably Java 17 or 16 or 8.

+These typically use VanillaGradle.

 ### `[Loader]-[...]`

 Code and resources specific to each distributed artifact.
 This project has access to the modloader, and can implement `LoaderInteraction`.
 It also plugs everything in to the modloader, initializing the Core with the appropriate Interaction APIs.
 Also must be compatible with that version's Java version.

+If there's an artifact for only one loader on a given version, I don't use an `Xplat` artifact to implement `MinecraftInteraction`, i'll just do them both.

+Fabric subprojects use Fabric Loom, recent (1.16+) Forge subprojects use ForgeGradle, and old (1.7-) Forge subprojects use [Voldeloom](https://github.com/CrackedPolishedBlackstoneBricksMC/voldeloom/).

 ### `CrummyConfig`